8th Street Redesign

 This seems to be the result of the new apartment buildings on west 8th street.
 Does this new building supply all of its own parking?
 It would seem terribly costly to the city to ask long-time residents to give up parking to accommodate a new structure.

-AuNRental asked almost 4 years ago
+AuNRental asked over 4 years ago

 The current development at the west end of 8th Street provided more than the minimum number of parking spaces required by City regulations.